• Ciudadanos ~ Citizens / Partido de la Ciudadanía ~ Party of the Citizenry

 Ciudadanos, or Partido de la Ciudadanía, also known in Catalonia as Ciutadans, is a secular and constitutionalist centre-right party formed in 2006, offering a mix of social democrat and liberal policy positions.
 It has been a member of the Alliance of Liberals and Democrats for Europe Group (ALDE) in the European Parliament since 2014.

-In September 2016, Ciutadans-Ciudadanos again competed in Catalan elections, running 26-year-old lawyer Inés Arrimadas at the top of the regional ticket, winning 734,910 votes for 17.93 percent of the vote total, giving it 25 seats and making it the leading opposition party in the Catalan Parlament.
-Three months later, in Spain’s general election of Dec.
+In Spain’s general election of Dec.
 2015, with party President Albert Rivera leading its slate of candidates, Ciudadanos won 3.5 million votes (13.93 percent of total votes cast), making it the fourth-largest party with 40 seats in Spain’s lower house of parliament, the Congress of Deputies.
+Following the loss of 47 seats in Congress in Spain’s November 2019 general elections, Rivera resigned as party president and announced he was leaving politics.

 More about Ciudadanos can be found online at the following links: